-Around an hour and a half’s drive from Santa Fe, Albuquerque is a sprawling city where there are a number of Mexican and Spanish museums to explore.
+Around an hour-and-a-half’s drive from Santa Fe, Albuquerque is a sprawling city sporting a number of Mexican and Spanish museums.

 Petrified Forest National Park

-From Albuquerque you’ll travel into Arizona as you make your way to Winslow.
-En route you pass through the Petrified Forest National Park, where there have been numerous paleontological discoveries.
+From Albuquerque, you travel into Arizona as you make your way to Winslow.
+En route, you pass through the Petrified Forest National Park, site of numerous palaeontological discoveries.
 The forest’s name derives from the fossilised wood found here.
-Throughout the area you’ll see normal looking tree stumps, but with fossilised insides of inorganic material such as pyrite or opal.
+Throughout the park you’ll see normal-looking tree stumps, but with fossilised insides of inorganic material such as pyrite and opal.

 It takes around three hours to reach the South Rim from Winslow, a little longer if you make a stop at Meteor Crater just outside the town of Flagstaff.
-As the name suggests, Meteor Crater is a huge crevasse created by a meteorite that struck earth almost 50,000 years ago.
+As the name suggests, the crater is a huge hole created by a meteorite that struck Earth almost 50,000 years ago.
 There are plenty of alien connotations with the site and you can only get within a certain distance of it, further fuelling speculation.

-As with the Grand Canyon, Las Vegas is not considered part of the original Route 66.
-However, it’s a city many people are keen to experience at least once and its proximity to the canyon makes it easily accessible.
+As with the Grand Canyon, Las Vegas isn’t considered part of the original Route 66.
+But, it’s a city you might be keen to experience at least once, and it’s close enough (five hours’ drive) to the canyon.

-You’ll re-join Route 66 at Williams, before continuing onto Las Vegas.
-En route is Seligman, a classic Route 66 town of traditional motels, diners, shops and flashing neon signs, and an interesting place to break up the five hour drive to Las Vegas.
-You can also make a stop at the Hoover Dam, just 40 miles outside the city where you can join a ranger-led tour or explore under your own steam.
+En route is Seligman, a classic Route 66 town of traditional motels, diners, shops and flashing neon signs.
+You can also make a stop at the Hoover Dam, just 40 miles outside the city, where you can join a ranger-led tour or explore under your own steam.

-The dusty desert surrounds you as you make your way to Las Vegas, which can be seen on the horizon for miles as you approach.
-The city is a vibrant concoction of neon lights, theatrically themed hotels and eye-opening experiences.
+The dusty desert surrounds you as you make your way to Las Vegas, whose outline you can see on the horizon for miles as you approach.

 Santa Monica, the final destination on Route 66

 It takes around four hours to drive from Las Vegas to the final destination on Route 66: Santa Monica in Los Angeles.
-If you’d like to break up the journey you can do so in Barstow, the last of the main points of interest along Route 66, where you can visit the Mother Road Museum.
+You can break up the journey in Barstow, the last of the main points of interest along Route 66, where you can visit the Mother Road Museum.
 The museum displays a collection of memorabilia related to this historic route and is a fitting stop as you near the end of your drive.

-The sign marking the end of Route 66 is located on the pier.
-Nearby The Last Stop Shop will provide you with a novelty certificate confirming you’ve completed the drive.
+The sign marking the end of Route 66 is located on Santa Monica’s pier.
+Nearby, The Last Stop Shop will award you a novelty certificate confirming you’ve completed the drive.